yanxurui/CacheFS/readme.md

 Requests/sec:    241.51
 Transfer/sec:     14.76MB
 ```
-It's strange that iostop shows the read speed has reached more than 35MB/s but the transfer speed here is only 15MB/s.
+It's strange that iotop shows the read speed has reached more than 35MB/s but the transfer speed here is only 15MB/s.

 ```
 > strace -c -w -p 39249